bbauska/W3Cx-2of5/README.md

 such as JSBin,  JSFiddle, and Dabblet (Lea Verou's tool).

 Here's an interesting article on what beginners can do with
-CodePen: <a href="https://codepen.io/brentmiller/post/things-you-can-do-with-codepen">Things you can do with CodePen</a> [Brent Miller, February 6, 2019].
+CodePen: <a href="https://codepen.io/brentmiller/post/things-you-can-do-with-codepen" target="_blank">Things you can do with CodePen</a> [Brent Miller, February 6, 2019].

 <h3>W3C Validators</h3>